Consideration of Lords message

 My hon.
 Friend and constituency neighbour makes a valid point.
 In fact, it is worth remembering that the only reason we had a referendum was to bring the Tory party together.
 That worked out well, didn’t it?

-The reason why some Government Members get so hot under the collar about the danger of giving Parliament a meaningful vote is because, if the House approves something, rather than simply considering it, they claim it could subsequently be used as the basis for a legal challenge.
+The reason why some Government Members get so hot under the collar about the danger of giving Parliament a meaningful vote is that, if the House approves something, rather than simply considering it, they claim it could subsequently be used as the basis for a legal challenge.
 I will not gainsay the words of the right hon. and learned Member for Beaconsfield (Mr Grieve) but, interestingly, both of the cases the Government quote in their document to prove that a meaningful vote could lead to a legal challenge resulted in rulings that actions of the House, whether they are a resolution, a Committee decision or an order of Parliament, do not have the status of an Act of Parliament.
 Interestingly, one of the cases was about a pornography publisher who sued Hansard for damaging his reputation as a publisher.

 The ERG briefing contains a dark, dark warning about what could happen if the Government lose a vote at the end of the negotiating process.
 The briefing says it could undermine the Government’s authority and position.
 In fact, in the briefing’s exact words;